 Preaward Compliance Review Report (EPA Form 4700-4) [Guidance on how to complete this form is available at www.epa.gov/grants/tips-completing-epa-form-4700-4.]

-Project Narrative Attachment Form – attach the Narrative Information Sheet, the Narrative, and required attachments as one file, if possible.
+Project Narrative Attachment Form – attach the Narrative Information Sheet, the Narrative, and required attachments (including response to the threshold criteria) as one file, if possible.
 See Section IV.C. for details on the required content and the associated page limits.

 The following forms and documents are optional under this announcement.